-For example, Brave with their Basic Attention Token is aiming to tackle the problems of fraud, transparency and fairness in the digital advertising space which is worth $384bn USD as at 2020 and projected to rise to about $517bn USD by 2023.
+For example, Brave with its Basic Attention Token is aiming to tackle the problems of fraud, transparency, and fairness in the digital advertising space which is worth $384bn USD as of 2020 and projected to rise to about $517bn USD by 2023.

 The larger the size of the market available to be captured, the greater the potential upside for the cryptocurrency as demand is only as big as the size of the market.